NBA Rumors: Warriors Could Get Myles Turner In Three-Way Trade With Pacers & Hawks, Per ‘Bleacher Report’

 As further noted, the deal could also give the Pacers multiple options, as the organization could have Edwards and Oladipo play together in the same starting lineup, or ship the former All-Defensive selection before his contract expires in the summer of 2021 and focus on Edwards’ development as a “potential top option.”

 The idea of the Warriors acquiring Turner from the Pacers to address their needs in the middle is nothing new, as previously reported by The Inquisitr.

 Last month, Bleacher Report‘s Dan Favale proposed a transaction that would allow Golden State to land Turner and Oladipo while sending Wiggins, big man Kevon Looney, backup guard Jordan Poole, and multiple first-round selections to Indiana.
 However, it was also noted at the time that a third team might need to be involved in order for the trade to work.

 According to Basketball-Reference, Turner started in all of the 62 games he appeared in during the 2019-20 regular season, putting up averages of 12.1 points, 6.6 rebounds, 1.2 assists, and 2.1 blocks while shooting 45.7 percent from the field and 34.4 percent from beyond the arc.

 Meanwhile, Wiggins has also been mentioned in various trade suggestions, including a few that proposed sending him to Atlanta.
-The former No. 1 overall pick was described in July as an “under-the-radar” target for the Hawks and a potentially great fit alongside the Hawks’ high-scoring starting point guard, Trae Young.
+The former No. 1 overall pick was described in July as an “under-the-radar” target for the Hawks and a potentially great fit alongside the team’s high-scoring starting point guard, Trae Young.
 In a 2019-20 season where he split time between the Timberwolves and Warriors, Wiggins averaged 21.8 points, 5.1 rebounds, and 3.7 assists and shot 44.7 percent from the field.